 You Are Not Alone, Finding Support

-If you’re a CTO or senior tech leader then the first key point to make is simple, you might feel alone, but you are not alone.
+If you’re a CTO going through these emotions then be sure to know that you might feel alone, but you are certainly not alone.

-Those feelings of fear, isolation and vulnerability are shared by millions of other people, in your very same shoes.
-It’s not just YOU!
+Those feelings isolation and vulnerability are shared by very many others in shoes and roles very similar to you – be assured, it’s not just YOU!

 OK, now we’ve established that truth, what to do about it?